 Diapers vs Pull Ups vs a Third Solution...?

-If you are considering pull ups as a way to end the wiggly wrestling match, an alternative may be to continue using taped diapers and consider a changing mat that is designed for babies who wriggle during diaper changes.
+If you are considering pull ups as a way to end the wiggly wrestling match, an alternative may be to continue using taped diapers and consider an anti-roll changing mat that is designed for babies who wriggle during diaper changes.
 There are some changing tables that come with safety straps, though once they can roll pediatricians recommend changing babies and toddlers on the floor.
-There are also a small number of portable changing mats designed specifically for those rollers and crawlers.
+There are also a small number of anti roll changing mats designed specifically for those rollers and crawlers.

-As an example, based on our calculations, continuing with taped diapers in conjunction with one of these changing pads, The Wriggler, which costs £34.99, would still represent a £114 saving over pull ups.
+As an example, based on our calculations, continuing with taped diapers in conjunction with one of these anti-roll changing mats, The Wriggler, which costs £34.99, would still represent a £114 saving over pull ups.

 Comments will be approved before showing up.